Wesleyan-Media-Project/entity_linking_2022/README.md

 [5.
 Thank You!](#5-thank-you)

 ## 1. Video Tutorial
-If you are unable to see the video on Firefox with the error:
-- No video with supported format and MIME type found

-Please try to watch the video via Chrome instead.
 <video src="https://github.com/Wesleyan-Media-Project/entity_linking_2022/assets/104949958/2a7f456f-d2d9-439f-8e64-f9abb589069e" alt="If you are unable to see the video on Firefox with the error: No video with supported format and MIME type found, please try it on Chrome.">
 </video>

+If you are unable to see the video above (e.g., you are getting the error "No video with supported format and MIME type found"), try a different browser.
+The video works on Google Chrome.

 ## 2. Overview

 This repo contains an entity linker for 2022 election data.
 The entity linker is a machine learning classifier and was trained on data that contains descriptions of people and their names, along with their aliases.
 Data are sourced from the 2022 WMP [person_2022.csv](https://github.com/Wesleyan-Media-Project/datasets/blob/main/people/person_2022.csv) and [wmpcand_120223_wmpid.csv](https://github.com/Wesleyan-Media-Project/datasets/blob/main/candidates/wmpcand_120223_wmpid.csv) --- two comprehensive files with names of candidates and other people in the political process.
 Data are restricted to general election candidates and other non-candidate people of interest (sitting senators, cabinet members, international leaders, etc.).

 While this repo applies the trained entity linker to the 2022 US elections ads, you can also apply our entity linker to analyze your own political ad text datasets to identify which people of interest are mentioned in ads.
-This entity linker is especially helpful if you have a large amount of ad text data and you do not want to waste time counting how many times a political figure is mentioned within these ads.
+The entity linker is especially useful if you have a large amount of ad text data and you do not want to waste time counting how many times a political figure is mentioned within these ads.
 You can follow the setup instructions below to apply the entity linker to your own data.

-There are separate folders for running the entity linker on Facebook and Google data.
-For both Facebook and Google, the scripts need to be run in the order of the three tasks: (1) constructing a knowledge base of political entities, (2) training the entity linking model, and (3) making inferences with the trained model.
+There are separate folders for running the entity linker depending on whether you want to run it on Facebook or Google data.
+For both Facebook and Google, the scripts need to be run in the order of three tasks: (1) constructing a knowledge base of political entities, (2) training the entity linking model, and (3) making inferences with the trained model.
 The repo provides reusable code for these three tasks.
-In more detail:
+For your overview, we describe the three tasks in the following.
+Note that we provide a knowledge base and pre-trained models that are ready for your use on Google and Facebook 2022 data.
+For this data you can start right away making inferences and skip steps 1 and 2.
+However, if you want to apply our inference scripts to a different time period (for example, another election cycle) or in a different context (for example, a non-U.S. election), then you would need to create your own knowledge base and train your own models.

-1. **Construct Knowledge Base of Political Entities**
+1. **Constructing a Knowledge Base of Political Entities**

    The first task is to construct a knowledge base of political entities (people) of interest.